How Much Should You Borrow?

 Your award notice lists your financial aid up to your cost of attendance, including maximum education loans available.
 Can you reduce this amount?
 Of course!
 You should always reduce your loans as much as possible.

-- Review the direct costs for your program (those actually paid to EVMS) -- remember that mandatory fees are charged in the first term each year.
+- Review the direct costs for your program (those actually paid to EVMS) -- remember that mandatory fees are charged in the first term each year (except PA fees are always charged in January).

 - Add living expenses, including books and supplies -- create a monthly budget; how much can you trim (needs vs. wants)?